We’re currently working on a grey literature search of what guidance is currently available and two secondary data analysis projects.

 We’re interested in what guidance is freely available to help education and youth organisations support young people with self-harm and suicide.
 We worked with our collaborators and PPIE groups to identify any gaps in the available guidance, which will aid future guidance development.

 We categorised the content of existing guidance which we found and worked with stakeholders and PPIE groups to rate the importance of these categories.
-This work will inform Phase 2 of the 4S study.
+This work is informing Phase 2 of the 4S study.

 Secondary data analysis